JNovoaR/PMIDigest/README.md

 -   **Mesh term ID**, linked to its Entrez page.
 For user-introduced terms, an internal, not linked, ID is generated.
 -   **Term name**, colored according with the criteria described above.
--   **Links to other resources**, only for microorganisms terms, (link to the corresponding NCBI Taxonomy page) and for chemical compounds terms (links to different databases with chemical information).
-Empty in other cases.
+-   **Links to other resources**, only for microorganisms (link to the corresponding NCBI Taxonomy page) and for chemical compounds terms (links to different databases with chemical information). **Empty in other cases.**
 -   **Frequency of the term**.
 -   **List of papers that include this term**.
 Click on \[+PMIDs\] to display the complete list and click on \[-pmids\] to collapse it back.
 Click in any paper ID from the list to show its details in the Details section (see above).